-\textit{Locked invasions are robust to fluctuations}\\ Since locked waves return to exactly the same steady state following a perturbation, they should be robust to demographic and environmental fluctuations.
+Since locked waves return to exactly the same steady state following perturbations, they should be robust to demographic and environmental fluctuations.
 To establish the limits of this robustness, we modified the piecewise-linear growth model and Eq.~(\ref{eq:dsdt}) to include demographic noise, temporal fluctuations of the environment, or spatial heterogeneity of the habitat.

 Demographic fluctuations were described by